francoisrob/Nahka/README.md

 This website has been developed using advanced technologies to ensure a seamless user experience.
 The following technologies have been employed in its development:

-- `PHP` was used to develop the backend of the website.
+- PHP was used to develop the backend of the website.
 It is a server-side scripting language that is used to create dynamic web pages.
+- Composer was used to manage the project's dependencies.
+It is a dependency manager for PHP.
+- Symfony Routing was used to create the routes for the website.
+It is a component of the Symfony framework that allows developers to define routes for their applications.
-- `MySQL` was used to develop the database of the website.
+- MySQL was used to develop the database of the website.
 It is an open-source relational database management system.
-- `HTML`, `CSS`, and `JavaScript` were used to develop the frontend of the website.
+- HTML, CSS, and JavaScript were used to develop the frontend of the website.
 HTML is a markup language used to create web pages.
 CSS is a style sheet language used to describe the presentation of a document written in HTML.
 JavaScript is a programming language used to create interactive effects within web browsers.
-- `Digital Ocean` Spaces was used to store the images of the products on the website.
+- Digital Ocean Spaces was used to store the images of the products on the website.
 It is an object storage service that is compatible with the S3 API.
-- `Digital Ocean App Platform` was used to deploy the website.
+- Digital Ocean App Platform was used to deploy the website.
 It is a Platform-as-a-Service (PaaS) solution that allows developers to deploy their code directly from a GitHub repository.
-- The Domain was acquired from `Name.com`.
+- The Domain was acquired from Name.com.

 ## 3.2 Basics: Accessing your website and Admin